-People have various financial goals and to help achieve them there is a plethora of investment options available in the market.
+People have various financial goals and to help achieve them there are a plethora of investment options available in the market.
 However, this makes it difficult for us to decide where to invest.

 1.Public Provident Fund (PPF)